 Aurelia’s research at The City Law School focuses on conceptual writing as a means for considering philosophical problems of law, focusing on the Tragodía trilogy by Vanessa Place

-Aurelia is a recipient of a Graduate Teaching Assistantship from The City Law School.
+Aurelia Guo is a writer, PhD candidate and Graduate Teaching Assistant at The City Law School.
 Prior to joining The City Law School, Aurelia was Editor and Publications Manager at Arcadia Missa (London).
-Aurelia received First Class Honours in English Literature in her Bachelor of Arts (Hons I) degree from the University of Sydney, including a final year thesis on the poetry of Frank O’Hara.
+Aurelia graduated with First Class Honours in English Literature from the University of Sydney, having previously studied law, history, politics and literature at the Australian National University.

 ‘The Uses and Futures of Interdisciplinary Legal Research,’ University of Kent, Canterbury, 15 June 2018 (attendee)